Future Exhibition Tickets on sale

 Ai Weiwei: Making Sense

-Ai Weiwei's first exhibition focusing on design will mix recent works with commissioned pieces, inviting us into a meditation on value and humanity, art and activism.
+This major exhibition, developed in collaboration with Ai Weiwei himself, is the first to present his work as a commentary on design and what it reveals about our changing values.
+The show mixes recent works with commissioned pieces, inviting us into a meditation on value and humanity, art and activism.

 Ai Weiwei is one of the most significant and recognised artists working today.
 Known around the world for his powerful art and activism, Ai does not differentiate between disciplines: his practice glides across art, architecture, design, film, collecting and curating.